Bilpapster/QualiTab/README.md

 ## Acknowledgements

-At the current time, **QualiTab** builds upon significant previous contributions in the areas of benchmarking and realistic data generation.
+At the current time, **QualiTab** builds upon significant previous contributions in the areas of benchmarking and realistic data corruption.
 We therefore acknowledge the following projects:
 - [The OpenML project](https://www.openml.org/) for providing a large collection of datasets and tasks for benchmarking machine learning algorithms.
-- [Jenga](https://github.com/schelterlabs/jenga) for providing a framework for generating realistic data quality issues.
+- [Jenga](https://github.com/schelterlabs/jenga) for providing a framework for injecting realistic data quality issues into ML datasets.

 ## Contact